keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 layout: post
 author: keiran
 title: "Coal-tar Kabbalah: from preterite organics to elect synthetics in Gravity's Rainbow"
-description: "📖 X min read • The chemical colour threads weaving WWII chemistry into Gravity's Rainbow"
+description: "📖 X min read • Chemicals as characters, characters as chemicals in the firmament of Gravity's Rainbow"
 published: false
 category: writing
 dark_mode: false